 Breakouts can also be added to sponsor profiles or booths, to create a dedicated space where you can bring your partners and participants together.

+For video breakouts that are associated with sessions or sponsor profiles, you can choose whether the breakout should launch/open automatically, or not, using the auto-join setting.
 The order of appearance of participants in the video breakout is determined on a first-come-first-serve basis.

 Video breakouts are a no-download video conferencing solution that is built into Backstage and SpotMe's web app (via desktop).
 They are not supported on mobile apps.
 Simply update your the Agenda and Sponsor modules on your workspace to enable the new video breakouts.